KentonWoods/Dashboard-Graphics/README.md

 # Tableau Dashboard Design Assets

-Free SVG and PNG backgrounds and icons for Tableau dashboards — six complete design themes, ready to drop in.
+Free SVG and PNG backgrounds, icons, and KPI indicators for Tableau dashboards — six complete design themes plus a universal indicator set, ready to drop in.

 ---